millerk22/emc2-labs/EMC2-Labs-Winter/lab18.rst

 ``sklearn.cluster.KMeans``
 --------------------------

 The package scikit-learn (``sklearn``) is a popular python package for machine learning applications.
-It has a KMeans implementation.
+It has a KMeans implementation which we will use as an example.

 .. code:: python